 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-If your family’s from the Midwest (especially Wisconsin or Minnesota, both of which have a significant Scandinavian-rooted population), you might remember your grandma boiling up big, big batches of what she called Scandinavian coffee (or perhaps Norwegian or Swedish coffee, if she wanted to get specific).
-If she was making it for a church get-together, she might have called it church basement coffee and brought along one of these heavenly potluck dishes.
+If your family’s from the Midwest (especially Wisconsin or Minnesota), you might remember your grandma boiling up big batches of what she called Scandinavian coffee (or perhaps Norwegian or Swedish coffee, if she wanted to get specific).
+If she was making it for a church get-together, she might have called it church basement coffee and brought along one of these heavenly desserts.

-But what was that secret-ingredient coffee that Gran made?
+But what was the secret ingredient in coffee that Gran made?
 If you peeked in the percolator, you might have seen it.

-They are what make Scandinavian coffee the richly-flavored, amber-hued, perfectly-balanced perfect brew that it is.
-Or more specifically, a raw egg—shell and all—which you crack over and mix it into your coffee grounds to form a thick slurry, which you then boil for three minutes in a pot of water (we’ll get to the how-to just below).
+They are what make Scandinavian coffee the richly-flavored, amber-hued, perfectly-balanced brew that it is.
+Or more specifically, a raw egg—shell and all—which you crack over and mix it into your coffee grounds to form a thick slurry.
+(We’ll get to the how-to just below.)